tensorspace-team/tensorspace-converter/examples/tensorflow/README.md

 ### saved model

-* For a TensorFlow frozen model.
+* For a TensorFlow saved model.
 Use the following convert script:

 ```shell
 $ tensorspacejs_converter \